btanz/financial-calculator/readme.md

 # Financial Calculator

 ## Overview
-Financial Calculator is a web application prototype that can be used to perform various financial calculations on different datasources.
+Financial Calculator is a web application prototype (in German) that can be used to perform various financial calculations on different datasources.

 ![alt tag](https://github.com/btanz/financial-calculator/blob/master/public/images/app_pics/app01.jpg)
 *************